mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 ---
 layout: post
-title: What is new in CUBA Platform 6.1
+title: CUBA goes open source with a handful of features
-description:
+description: CUBA Platform version 6.1 was released in the beginning of april.
+In this blog post i'll give you a quick overview about the new features as well as the new license policy
 modified: 2016-03-29
 tags: [cuba, open-source]
 image:
   feature: cuba-6-1/feature.png
   feature_source: https://pixabay.com/en/long-island-iced-tea-cocktail-drink-880919/
-  background: cuba-6-1/test3.png
+  background: cuba-6-1/bg.png
 ---

 Since the latest release from CUBA - Version 6.1 has a fair amout of features and due to the fact that this version of CUBA is the first open source release, here's a quick overview of what has changed.

 <!-- more -->

 It's been quite a while since CUBA Platform released a minor version of the platform.
-So i was curious about what Version 6.1 will bring to the table.
+So I was curious about what Version 6.1 will bring to the table.

 ## The framework is from now on Apache 2 License